pepperpepperpepper/OpenDroidPDF/implementation_plan.md

     the editor regardless of time (still keep the explicit “Edit” toolbar action).
   - Why: matches user expectation (“I can come back later and tap-to-edit”), avoids needing users to discover the menu, and keeps ONE OWNER (the decision lives in `AnnotationHitHelper`, not ad-hoc UI flags).
+  - If we keep a time window for “double tap” at all, prefer the platform value (`ViewConfiguration.getDoubleTapTimeout()`) over a hard-coded constant, for accessibility consistency.

 - **Collapsed note presentation** for sidecar docs (marker-only / marker+snippet) as a *presentation toggle* on the same underlying note type (avoid introducing a second “text system”).